-One of the best part of the updated version of the Tania culottes is the new pockets!
+One of the best parts of the updated version of the Tania culottes is the new pockets and today we’ll be talking about attaching the pockets!
 Who doesn’t love pockets?!
 These ones on Tania are nice and deep, and super easy to put together.
 Don’t have the new version of Tania, but you do have the old one?
 Don’t worry, we’ll be showing you how to add them to the old version, too!
 Stay tuned for that post.

 So, like I mentioned before, the instruction booklet has you do the pockets first and then the pleats, but I chose to do these steps in the opposite order.
 Whichever you choose really doesn’t make a difference, it won’t change anything about the construction.